Home » Videos » Types of Pain Caused by Endometriosis

 • Diarrhoea

-Endometriosis pain may be acute and persistent, and lifestyle behaviours such as a high-processed food diet can exacerbate it.
+Endometriosis pain may be acute and persistent, and lifestyle behaviors such as a highly processed food diet can exacerbate it.

 What are the symptoms & causes of endometriosis?

-One of the reasons there is no treatment for endometriosis is because a definitive cause has yet to be discovered.
-Even though experts are investigating various ideas and paths, the cause for its development remains unknown.
+One of the reasons there is no treatment for endometriosis is that a definitive cause has yet to be discovered.
+Even though experts are investigating various ideas and paths, the cause of its development remains unknown.

 Symptoms vary from person to person and are not necessarily similar in all diagnosed women.
 However, the following are a few of the signs that a woman might experience: